Advertiser Disclosure

 Final Thoughts

-This week saw the potential end of troubles for 1 airline but signs of potential trouble for another.
+This week saw the potential end of troubles for one airline but signs of potential trouble for another.
 We also discussed a unique setup that might come to Vietnam, Southwest cutting flights while BA adds them, and continued flight cutbacks in Tulum.

 We’ll be back next week with more exciting news from the airline industry.